Dartmoor Pony Society Bye-laws

 16 The age of a Dartmoor pony is determined from January 1st each year and not from the date of foaling.

 17 Once registered, the name of a pony cannot be changed.

 18 The breeder of a pony is defined as the one who is the registered owner, or lessee, of the mare at the time of foaling.

-19 Lessees of ponies must obtain a letter of confirmation from the owner and send the same to the Registration Secretary before any registration can be considered.
-The owner of the pony being leased must return their Passport to the Registration Secretary as soon as possible to be officially recorded before the lease can take effect.
+19 Lessees of ponies must obtain a letter of confirmation from the owner and send the same to the Passport Officer before any registration can be considered.
+The owner of the pony being leased must return their Passport to the Passport Officer as soon as possible to be officially recorded before the lease can take effect.

 20. Notice of transfer of ownership of a pony must be completed before registration of its progeny can be considered.